matil019/frege-conduit/README.md

 # frege-conduit

-An effort to port the haskell library [conduit][hackage-conduit] to Frege.
+An effort to port the Haskell library [conduit][hackage-conduit] to Frege.

 Please see [the excellent writeup][github-conduit] in the original repository for usage.